JanLewDev/TopologyExample/README.md

 ## Specifics

-I will create a Message class which extends TopologyObject, which will include a timestamp, the message content and the senderId.
-Then, a Chat class which also extends TopologyObject and having Gset\<Message> as an attribute to store the list of messages.
+Messages will be represented as a string in the format (timestamp, content, senderId).
+I will create a Chat class which extends TopologyObject and has Gset\<string> as an attribute to store the list of messages.